 The No-go alternative in the context of this project implies that the power line is not to be constructed.
 If the project does not proceed, the potential negative impacts related to the risk of collisions of birds, clearing of vegetation and soil erosion would be avoided.
 The surrounding area will however, be negatively affected due to the lack of a constant and reliable electricity supply.
 This will directly inhibit future developments and economic growth in the area.
-The need for stable and reliable power supply to meet current and future demand will outweigh the potential impacts to the surrounding environment.
-The impacts to the surrounding environment can be proactively mitigated to acceptable levels.
+The need for stable and reliable power supply to meet current and future demand will outweigh the potential impacts to the surrounding environment can be proactively mitigated to acceptable levels.